-Change is a good thing―and things happen.
 Are you thinking about transferring to Vaughn College?
-We make the transfer student admissions process easy so you can focus on more important things―like your education.
+Change is a good thing.
+And we make the transfer student admissions process easy so you can focus on more important things—like your education.

-Did you know that 99 percent of our graduates, 83 percent in their chosen field, are employed or continue their education within one year?
 By transferring to Vaughn, you could be among the next generation of futureproof Vaughn graduates.
 We welcome students from all walks of life.
 You could be next.
-See how it easy it is to make the switch, with the help of our college admissions team and transfer student experts.
+With the help of our college admissions team and transfer student experts, see how easy it is to make the switch.

 Vaughn ♥ CUNY credits!

-** As defined on the “General Education Requirements” page at CUNY: https://www.cuny.edu/about/administration/offices/undergraduate-studies/pathways/gened/
+**As defined on the “General Education Requirements” page at CUNY.

 Students are eligible for a waiver of the FYI 101 and FYE 101 courses in the following cases: